CDI Specialist Job Description

 Inpatient clinical documentation improvement specialists are often onsite as they complete concurrent reviews.
 This allows them to have real-time dialog with the provider as they review patient charts and records.
 Remote work is becoming more common for this role, however that would depend upon the individual needs of the organization.

 As this career path is a level above standard medical coding roles, the salary potential is pretty significant.
-According to Burning Glass, the average salary for Learners in this career is $68,340.
+The average salary for professionals in this career is $77,737.

 *PayScale.
 “Average Clinical Documentation Specialist Yearly Pay” Payscale.com.
 Accessed May 2, 2023.